 To combat that, never, ever send the exact same email to more than one person, and remember these three little words: research, research, research.

 To find a few potential targets, conduct a Google search on a corresponding keyword or topic, or find the most popular content on a particular subject with a tool like BuzzSumo.
 Those are the writers and bloggers you’re looking for.
-Or turn to a third-party solution like Muck Rack for a ready-to-use media database.

 Next, answer a few questions about them: who are you pitching, what do they usually write about, what’s their most recent, relevant success you could mention, do you have an existing connection, and most importantly, how will your pitch benefit them and their readers?
 Find out everything you can about them, their body of work, their readers, their publication, and so on.